maxshinnerl/hydration-bot/README.md

 Main goal: merging of the Discord and Destiny 2 API's to allow users to query Destiny 2 data through Discord bot commands.

+Example command output: see https://github.com/maxshinnerl/hydration-bot/blob/main/images/comp.png

-Currently supported commands (available by the $help commands):
+Currently supported commands (available by the $help command):

 For all members:

  General:
  - $flirt    -- send a funny message to someone
  - $help     -- display list of currently available commands